stanfordnlp/stanza/_pages/client_properties.md

 ### Changing server ID when using multiple CoreNLP servers on a machine

 When a CoreNLP server is started, it will write a special shutdown key file to the local disk, to indicate its running status.
-This will create an issue when multiple server needs to be run simultaneously on a single machine, since a second server won't be able to write and delete its own shutdown key file.
+This will create an issue when multiple servers need to be run simultaneously on a single machine, since a second server won't be able to write and delete its own shutdown key file.
 This is easily solvable by giving a special server ID to the second server instance, when the client is initialized:
 ```python
 with CoreNLPClient(server_id='second-server-name') as client: